The 139th Security Forces Squadron engage in battle drills

 |Downloads:

-This work, The 139th Security Forces Squadron engage in battle drills [Image 5 of 5], by TSgt Andrew Rivera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, The 139th Security Forces Squadron engage in battle drills, by TSgt Andrew Rivera, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT